991 Haldeman Road, Schwenksville, PA 19473

 What is the difference between mulch and compost?

 Compost is a growing medium and mulch is a weed barrier.
+Compost makes a good mulch after required tempatures have been met.

 Why should I get finely ground mulch?